nemo8130/Chromnum/README.md

 %
 % Example adjacency matrix file :
 % (Each row should contain the adjacencies of one node in the graph)
-% (The matrix entries should be seperated by a single white-space)
+% (The matrix entries should be separated by a single white-space)
 %
 % 0 1 1 0 1
 % 1 0 0 1 1